COPO Connection Source Book now available for a limited time. $30.

-Recently restored STAGE III Stinger is being offered for sale.
-One of the fleet ordered COPO's. $90,000 Inquiries to Ed at email@example.com
+Recently restored YS-072 Stinger is being offered for sale.
+One of the fleet ordered COPO's and may have been a STAGE III racer.
+Inquiries to Ed at email@example.com

 We are currently adding previous Stinger owner names to the site.
 Names came from written correspondence received from Jim Rice and Charles Lee.

 Owners, please review you car and send any updates or corrections.
 We are still missing photos for some of the Stingers.

 In reviewing several Corvair Forums, it was noticed that the term "Yenko Stinger" is used quite loosely by some enthusiasts.
 With the influx of Clone's, Tributes, etc., entering the collector world, now might be a good time to review our definition of a Yenko Stinger.

 Group 1 COPO's YS9700; YS001-120 (with a few exceptions)

 For Starters, we know that Don Yenko requested a fleet order for one hundred 1966 Corsa Corvairs in late 1965, using a Central Office Production Order (COPO).
 This was one of the first uses of a COPO to order High Performance options.

 This order was followed a year later with a fleet order of twenty-five 1967 Monza Corvairs.
 It is possible that this order was revised downward, as only eleven Marina Blue and three Bolero Red Stingers were built.
 The remaining eleven Bolero Red Monza's initially ordered have not been accounted for.

 We believe YS-121-130 had initially been reserved for these cars, but to this day are unclaimed.